eecs-autograder/autograder-full-stack/docs/swarm_deployment.md

     command: guicorn --workers=<number of workers> ...
     ...
   ```
-* Update `SYSADMIN_CONTACT` to refer to your system administrator if you are
+* Update the value of the `SYSADMIN_CONTACT` variable in `./ag-website-vue/src/constants.ts` to refer
-  using a custom deployment.
+  to your system administrator.
 * (Optional) increase `client_max_body_size` in `./nginx/production/conf.d/default.conf`.
 * (Optional) In `./autograder-server/autograder/core/constants.py`, tune `MAX_SUBPROCESS_TIMEOUT` to your liking.
 Set the corresponding values in `./ag-website-vue/src/constants.ts` as well.
 * (Optional) Adjust the number of grader workers in `docker-compose.yml`: